 Saffron Milkcap Mushrooms FODMAP Content

-Saffron Milkcap mushrooms are high in FODMAPs as they contain high amounts of the mannitol.
+Saffron Milkcap mushrooms are high in FODMAPs as they contain high amounts of mannitol.

 Dried Black Chanterelle Mushrooms FODMAP Content

-Dried Black Chanterelle mushrooms are high in FODMAPs as they contain the polyol sorbitol.
+Dried Black Chanterelle mushrooms are high in FODMAPs as they contain polyol sorbitol.

 Dried Porcini Mushrooms FODMAP Content

-Dried Porcini mushrooms are high in FODMAPs as they contain the polyol mannitol.
+Dried Porcini mushrooms are high in FODMAPs as they contain polyol mannitol.

-These mushrooms have earthy, nutty, deep, rich flavours and firm, meaty textures.
-These pair well with pasta, risotto, stews and red meat dishes.
+These mushrooms have earthy, nutty, deep, rich flavors and firm, meaty textures.
+These pair well with pasta, risotto, stews, and red meat dishes.